 Conclusion

-To begin your journey with Socratic teaching, start small and build confidence gradually.
+To begin your process with Socratic teaching, start small and build confidence gradually.
 Choose a familiar topic for your first Socratic discussion, perhaps one where students already have some background knowledge.
 Prepare open-ended questions that encourage exploration rather than seeking single correct answers.
 For example, instead of asking "What caused World War I?", try "What conditions might lead a society to choose war over peaceful solutions?"
 This shift in questioning techniques immediately improves the conversation from recall to analysis.

 Establish clear ground rules for classroom discussions that emphasise respectful listening and thoughtful response.
 Encourage students to build upon each other's ideas using phrases like "I'd like to add to what Sarah said.." or "That makes me think about..".
 When students struggle to respond, resist the urge to provide immediate answers.
 Instead, rephrase questions or break complex ideas into smaller components.
 Remember that productive silence often indicates deep thinking rather than confusion.